-As you can see in the above articles, there are many reasons why you should train, and those should motivate you to do so.
-It is important to find your why now!
+There are many reasons why you should train, and those should motivate you to do so.
+It is important to find your why now.

 But many need a why in order to find the motivation to prepare themselves physically for military service.

-Most of the motivation questions come from young, pre-military aged teens who have never really trained hard for anything, so it is understandable that they don’t fully grasp the love for fitness that many current and former athletes may have.
-Lack of motivation is not limited to the non-athletes however.
+Most of the motivation questions come from young, pre-military-aged teens who never really have trained hard for anything, so it is understandable that they don't fully grasp the love for fitness that many current and former athletes may have.
+Lack of motivation is not limited to non-athletes, however.

-Some power athletes have issues with motivating themselves to run, and by neglecting running and rucking prior to military training, you could be setting yourself up for failure or injury, or both.
-Some of the endurance athletes have problems motivating themselves to lift and PT to build a foundation of strength needed for PT tests, rucking, heavy equipment carrying, and other load-bearing tasks.
+Some power athletes have issues with motivating themselves to run, and by neglecting running and rucking prior to military training, you could be setting yourself up for failure, injury or both.
+Some endurance athletes have problems motivating themselves to lift and PT to build a foundation of strength needed for PT tests, rucking, heavy equipment carrying and other load-bearing tasks.
 Regardless of where you are on the fitness spectrum, difficulty finding the motivation to train is real for many.

 Your Own Survival

 Lacking a fitness foundation going into the military will make every day a little tougher on you than it should.
 Events like platoon runs or group PT will be gut checks versus stress relievers.
 A two- or three-mile run on legs not used to running that far will be susceptible to injury.

 High-repetition PT workouts will yield post-exercise soreness that will make the following days very uncomfortable.
 Failing a fitness test puts you in a remedial program where you will spend much of your "free time" doing extra PT and running.
 Failing in fitness may even result in your dismissal from the military after only a few months.